 While a cheap and traditional bitoque (fried steak with french fries, white rice, salad, and a fried egg on top) can be ordered at most restaurants in Lisbon, Café de São Bento, located near the Parliament, specialises in high quality steaks – filet mignon or sirloin steak, served with french fries, and an optional fried egg on top.
 Here, steaks are served in three different ways: Café de São Bento style comes with a coffee cream sauce, Portuguese style is fried, and finally there’s the conventional grilled steak.
 To enter the place you have to ring the doorbell.

 Pastel de nata

 The Bolo Rei is a ring-shaped fruit bread, covered in crystallized fruit and nuts, traditionally eaten at Christmas time.
-Sold everywhere during the festive season, the original recipe (and for many the best) is from Confeitaria Nacional.
+Sold everywhere during the festive season, the original recipe (and for many the best) comes from Confeitaria Nacional.